theoknights/theoknights.github.io/_posts/2023-10-23-a-universal-struggle-for-life-a-comparative-study-of-the-regional-reception-of-darwinism-among-religious-thinkers.md

 categories: mehat
 ---

 <p class="last-paragraph">The Middle East History and Theory Workshop will continue this <b>Thursday (10/26) at 4PM in SSRB 302</b> when we will welcome <b>Sacha Aellen</b>, a MAPH student at UChicago, who will present his paper, <b>"A 'Universal Struggle for Life'?
-A Comparative Study of the Regional Reception of Darwinism Among Religious Thinkers in the Second Half of the 19th Century."</b> A published version of the article is attached, reading is encouraged but not required for participation in the workshop.</p>
+A Comparative Study of the Regional Reception of Darwinism Among Religious Thinkers in the Second Half of the 19th Century."</b> A published version of the article can be found <a ref="{{ site.url }}/pdfs/Publication Socieėteės Politiques Compareėes.pdf">here</a>, reading is encouraged but not required for participation in the workshop.</p>

 <div class="center-text-mehat">
     <p><b>Sacha Aellen</b></p>